Durham University DiRAC Memory Intensive Service

 The Ogden Centre for Fundamental Physics is home to Durham’s ICC and the DiRAC Memory Intensive Service.

-The DiRAC Memory Intensive Service, the seventh increment in a series of HPC clusters at Durham University, provides researchers with 452 nodes each with 512GB RAM, totaling 12,656 cores of computing power.
+The DiRAC Memory Intensive Service, the seventh increment in a series of HPC clusters at Durham University, provides researchers with a combined 812 nodes (including both the COSMA7 and COSMA8 systems), with between 512GB-1TB RAM each and totaling 58,700 cores of computing power.
 The cosmological simulations generated at Durham require large amounts of memory and RAM, and the Durham facilities are unique in providing about 230TB of RAM spread throughout their HPC cluster.
 The growing need for ever-higher memory-intensive computing generates significant data volumes.
 Petaflop compute and petabyte storage requirements are integral to DiRAC-supported projects.

-Durham University sought a solution that would archive in an open file format and handle incremental and full backups, enabling them to implement a comprehensive data protection strategy that would ensure long-term storage and retention.
-Durham University deployed a Spectra T950 Tape Library with LTO tape drives because of Spectra’s reputation for outstanding support and long-term commitment to customer success.
-With the Spectra solution, researchers at Durham now have the security of knowing that their data is backed up, available and protected from failure.
-Looking to the future, Durham begun testing the archiving of data from other DiRAC sites to its data storage architecture.
-Spectra will continue to work in a spirit of collaboration to build enduring success for technology and storage requirements at Durham.
+Durham University originally sought a solution that would archive in an open file format and handle incremental and full backups, enabling them to implement a comprehensive data protection strategy that would ensure long-term storage and retention.
+They deployed a Spectra T950 Tape Library with LTO tape drives because of Spectra’s reputation for outstanding support and long-term commitment to customer success.
+In 2021, UK Research and Innovation (UKRI) announced funding of DiRAC-3, an initiative to upgrade computing power at all four DiRAC sites.
+To support this initiative, Durham deployed a second Spectra T950 Tape Library with LTO-8 drives and media.
+The new HPC systems will be three to five times more powerful than the existing DiRAC machines.
+Looking to the future, Spectra will continue to work in a spirit of collaboration to build enduring success for technology and storage requirements at Durham.